tytydraco/yessleep/out/Im_Filipino_and_our_culture_is_heavily_influenced_by_the_creatures_that_lurk_in_the_dark.md

 For some reason, my mom didn’t look so pleased.
 She pulled me inside and whispered, “I don’t like her, *anak.* She has no manners.”

 “What are you talking about?
-She just got her and you haven’t even gotten to know her yet!”
+She just got here and you haven’t even gotten to know her yet!”

 “*Anak,* listen to me.
 That woman will bring nothing but misfortune to us all.”